zephyrproject-rtos/zephyr/tests/legacy/kernel/test_obj_tracing/nanokernel/README.txt

 ----------------

-The object tracing test is a sanity test to verify that the object tracing API remains healthy on both the nanokernel and microkernel.
+The object tracing test is a sanity test to verify that the object tracing API remains healthy.

-It uses the philsophers as a common application that implements multiple fibers that are synchronized with semaphores.
+It uses the philsophers as an application that implements multiple fibers that are synchronized with semaphores.

 The application initializes their objects and starts the philosophers'